lucasjellema/brightspots/README.md

 - **Products & Suppliers**: Insights into products and suppliers mentioned in the survey
 - **Company-Specific Views**: Detailed breakdown of responses by company
 - **Word Cloud Visualization**: Visual representation of frequently mentioned customer themes
-- **Interactive Tooltips**: Hover over charts to see detailed company information
+- **Interactive Tooltips**: Hover over percentage values to see and navigate to specific companies
+- **Global Search**: Search across all survey data and navigate directly to company-specific views
 - **External Data Integration**: Support for loading additional data via URL parameter
 - **Responsive Design**: Works on desktop and mobile devices